-This specialization is offered to prepare students who wish to enter physical or occupational therapy or other related professional school.
+Motor Behavior is a program in exercise science that prepares students to enter physical or occupational therapy, or other related, professional school.
 The course of study is designed to provide students a broad background with special emphasis on both the physiology and psychology of human movement.